Happiness and unhappiness come from ‘inside’

 Advice about what we should try to do or be to feel happier misses the point.
 The therapist isn’t there to inform, though she may have informative – even impressive – ideas, or be a good conversationalist.
 Her job is to help us see, understand and accept that we ourselves are the main source of unhappiness – not ‘the world’ – so that we can make the needed internal changes.
 These problems don’t have solutions, as math or engineering problems do.
 But they can be resolved, or better, will dissolve, if we see and work on them.

 Success in this work takes a perceptive, practiced and empathic therapist.
 But she can’t do it alone – i.e. with a client who is passive and waiting to be cured.
-(I prefer the term ‘client’ to the term ‘patient’.
-The root meaning of patient is passive; a passive client won’t find a happy outcome.)
+(I don’t like the term ‘client’ which emphasizes a business relationship.
+But I also dislike the term ‘patient’, whose root meaning is passive; a passive client won’t find a happy outcome.)
 A ‘self-medicating’ person who takes drugs to escape mental pain, is passive.
 She’s waiting for the drugs to do the work for her.
 But drugs can’t make anyone self-aware; they only bring forgetfulness.

 This is an ancient philosophical idea – long before modern psychology or mental health ‘science’.
-We’re not responsible for what lies beyond our control, like death, sickness, weather, people’s misdeeds that impact us, or what others think about us.
-(That is such a major concern for Americans today!).
+We’re not responsible for what lies beyond our control, like death, sickness, the weather, people’s misdeeds that impact us, or what others think about us (a huge concern for Americans today, in the age of selfies!).
 We can control our worries.
 In fact, if we could get rid of every worrisome thought, that would include the fear of death, as well as the disappointment that happiness can’t last ‘forever’.
 So happiness – defined as getting rid of needless worries – can be complete, regardless of the length of any life.
-And while we’re alive, we can minimize the effects of uncontrollable events by prudent thinking, finding a few good friends, and simplifying our lives.
+While we’re alive, we can minimize the effects of uncontrollable events by prudent thinking, finding a few good friends, and simplifying our lives.
 We certainly don’t need to join the rat-race!
 All these relevant ideas about happiness can be found in the Letter to Menoeceus by the Greek philosopher Epicurus, who also lived in chaotic times.

 ‘Fleshing out’ healthy attitudes with compassion